nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - see if the website content plainly discloses anything useful
 - LFI or dir traversal
   - auth / config files for this & other installed services
+  - ssh keys for usernames (linux and windows)
   - jhaddix
   - graceful security
   - logs or writable files to poison for LFI